-Best Matcha Chia Seed Pudding with the creamiest texture, the perfect amount of matcha, and naturally sweetened.
-No coconut milk, and no added sugar.
+Best Matcha Chia Pudding with the creamiest texture, the perfect amount of matcha, and is naturally sweetened with dates.
+Dairy-free and no added sugar.
 A healthy and energizing plant-based breakfast, snack, or dessert.
-Rich in antioxidants, and easy to make.
+Rich in antioxidants and easy to make.
+Created by a Registered Dietitian Nutritionist.

 This is not your ordinary matcha chia pudding.
 It's luxuriously creamy, made with all healthful ingredients, and contains zero refined sugars.
-The creamy texture and natural sweetness comes from cashews blended with nondairy milk, and dates.
-Plus, this green tea chia seed recipe has the ideal amount of matcha green tea powder, tested to perfection.
+The creamy texture and natural sweetness come from cashews blended with nondairy milk and dates.
+Additionally, this Matcha Chia Pudding recipe features the ideal amount of matcha green tea powder, carefully tested to perfection.

-Make these Matcha Chia Seed Pudding jars up to 4 days ahead of time.
-They're packed with fiber and omega 3s, keeping you satisfied for hours.
+Make these Matcha Chia Seed Pudding jars up to 4 days ahead.
+They're packed with fiber and omega-3s, keeping you satisfied for hours.

-This recipe was inspired by my Apple Cinnamon Overnight Oats with Chia Seeds, as well as this 5-Minute Banana Chia Pudding recipe on my site.
+This recipe was inspired by my Apple Cinnamon Overnight Oats with Chia Seeds, as well as this Berry Chia Pudding recipe on my site.
+You might also enjoy this High-Protein Mango Chia Pudding with Matcha.

 Jump to: